evpo/cpp-project-template/README.md

     git add -A
     git commit -m "initial commit"

-You can also use [this script](https://github.com/evpo/scriptocracy/blob/master/scripts/create-cpp-project.sh) to automate new projects.
+You can also use [this script](https://github.com/evpo/scriptocracy/blob/master/scripts/create-cpp-project.sh) to automate creation of new projects.

 ## Features